 If two or more of these signs feel familiar, it's probably time to look at what automation could take off your plate.

 You don't have to replace everything at once.
-Start with the process that causes the most headaches - the one where things get dropped, duplicated, or delayed.
+Start with the process that causes the most headaches, the one where things get dropped, duplicated, or delayed.
 Fix that one first.
 Then build from there.
+For service contractors running field crews during busy months, automating peak-season admin is usually the highest-return starting point.

 Your spreadsheets got you this far.
 They did their job.
 Now it's time to let them retire gracefully and bring in something that can keep up with where your business is headed.